fiws/clu/README.md

 #### clu.scaleDown(num, cb)
 Stops x amount of workers.
 Will cb after all workers have disconnected.
-Will throw if you stop more workers than available or you try to stop all (use `clu.stop() or clu.stopWorkers()` for that).
+Will throw if you stop more workers than available.

 #### clu.workers(cb)
 Calls back with an array of workers.
-Returns if no callback is given.
+Returns workesr if no callback is given.

 #### clu.status()
 Returns some status data.
 Example: